benc-uk/htmx-go-chat/readme.md

 - `server.go` Main entry point and HTTP server, using Echo.
 - `routes.go` All HTTP routes and endpoints, most of the app logic is here, and mostly returns rendered HTML templates.
 - `renderer.go` Implements a HTML template renderer using the [html/template](https://pkg.go.dev/html/template) package, part of the Go standard library.
+- `database.go` Extremely simple datastore to persist messages, uses SQLite and the modernc.org/sqlite driver to store messages.
 - `chat.go` See below.

 All the HTML served by the app is held within the `templates/` folder.
-This is a mixture of full pages like `index.html` and HTML fragments used for various parts of the app, as well as any custom CSS.
+This is a mixture of full pages like `index.html` and HTML fragments of various sizes used for different parts of the app, as well as any custom CSS.

 The main views are the `login` template and the `chat` template which is only shown after users login.
 The term login is a misnomer here, all users have to do is enter their name to enter the chat, there is no formal login process or actual usernames & auth.

 ## 🎭 Chat Broker

-The chat broker is the core part of the app that handles the multi-user chat using Server Side Events (SSE).
+The chat broker is the core part of the app that handles multi-user interaction using Server Side Events (SSE).

 The SSE implementation has been factored out into this repo [benc-uk/go-rest-api](https://github.com/benc-uk/go-rest-api).
 This generic broker provides the SSE stream handler, which holds open the HTTP connection and streams events as they arrive, plus a connection registry, which handles multiple client connections, using Go channels.